Richard3wasonga/code-challenge/README.md

 ## **How to use the system**

-1. Create customers and coffees:
+1. Create authors and magazines:
    ```python
    alice = Author.create("Alice")
    vogue = Magazine.create("Vogue", "Fashion")